pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-environment/create-environment.md

-## Task 3: Generate an Authentication Token to push Auxiliary Image to the Oracle Cloud Container Registry
+## Task 3: Generate an Authentication Token

 In this task, we will generate an *Authentication Token*.
 In lab 3, we will use this authentication token to push auxiliary image into the Oracle Cloud Container Registry Repository.